-During his time as Director of Prospect Development with Phoenix, the Windsor, Ontario native monitored the progress of the team’s minor league, junior, and college prospects and worked with the team’s AHL players in San Antonio.
+During his time as Director of Prospect Development with Arizona, the Windsor, Ontario native monitored the progress of the team’s minor league, junior, and college prospects and worked with the team’s AHL players in San Antonio.
 He was also active in the club’s business operations by serving as a liaison for corporate clients and season ticket holders.

 Burke, a former NHL goaltender, spent parts of five seasons with the Coyotes from 1999-2004 during his 18-year career.
 He appeared in 211 career games with the Coyotes, posting a record of 97-78-29 with a 2.39 GAA, a .919 SV% and 15 shutouts.
 He helped guide the team to the Stanley Cup playoffs during the 1999-00 and 2001-02 seasons and also represented the Coyotes in the 2001 and 2002 NHL All-Star Games.
 He is the franchise’s career leader in GAA (2.39) and ranks 2nd in SV% (.919), and 3rd in games played (211), wins (97) and shutouts (15).